yajunpeng/Earthquake-Early-Warning/README.md

 ![alt text](https://user-images.githubusercontent.com/28737912/30614845-df9a5fa4-9d5a-11e7-928c-e51c94dcdddb.png)

 Figure 2.
-Prediciton error distribution for large earthquakes (> M4.5) using ridge regression, random forest and CNN compared to the baseline.
+Prediciton error distribution for large earthquakes (> M4.5) using random forest and CNN compared to the baseline.
 The baseline model significantly underestimates the magnitudes of these earthquake.